spectrocloud/terraform-provider-spectrocloud/examples/e2e/virtual/README.md

-# Nested Cluster demo
+# Virtual Cluster demo

-End-to-end example of provisioning a nested cluster with all of its dependencies.
+End-to-end example of provisioning a Palette Virtual Cluster with all of its dependencies.
 This terraform configuration will provision the following resources on Spectro Cloud:
 - K8s host cluster and datasource.
 - Addon Cluster Profile

 ## Instructions:

-Clone this repository to a local directory, and then change directory to `examples/e2e/nested`.
+Clone this repository to a local directory, and then change directory to `examples/e2e/virtual`.
 Proceed with the following:
-1. Provision host cluster as a prerequisite to use nested cluster.
+1. Provision host cluster as a prerequisite to use virtual cluster.
 To achieve it add host configuration block to existing cluster or provision it from scratch using one of existing examples:
 <pre>
   host_config {